gcanti/io-ts/README.md

 # TypeScript compatibility

-The stable version is tested against TypeScript 2.9.x+
+The stable version is tested against TypeScript 3.0.1, but should run with TypeScript 2.7.2+ too

 # Error reporters